There are basically three types of tongue infections:

 People who are diabetic or wear dentures tend to be at higher risk of fungal infections.
 Young children and senior citizens also tend to be more frequently affected, due to immune systems that are not at full strength.

 Bacterial infections can result from tongue piercing.
 It has been shown that metal studs, especially stainless steel, collect more bacteria than titanium or plastic studs.
 This build-up of bacteria on the stud can lead to a painful infection of the piercing.

 Because this is a true bacterial infection, conventional antibiotics such as amoxycillin should work well.
 The cause of the infection - the stud - should be removed, cleaned in an ultrasonic bath and then sterilized in a vacuum autoclave.

-All tongue infections can be helped by using either the TheraBreath Plus Oral Rinse, or the Aktiv Oxigen tablets which dissolve in water to give you a very effective oxygen-releasing mouthwash.
+All tongue infections can be helped by using the TheraBreath Plus Oral Rinse, a very effective oxygen-releasing mouthwash.
 The oxygen helps to kill any bacteria.